-To me personally, if there is a contemporary counterpart of the Greek city-states in terms of economic strength, it surely is Singapore!
+If there is a contemporary counterpart of the Greek city-states regarding economic strength, it indeed is Singapore!

-One of the bustling countries of Southeast Asia, Singapore is a sovereign island country that has the third highest population density in the world.
+One of the bustling countries of Southeast Asia, Singapore is a sovereign island country with the third highest population density in the world.

 The country is a marvel in many aspects.
-It has been dubbed as the most open in the world, the joint 4th-least corrupt, and the most pro-business.
+It has been dubbed the most open globally, the joint 4th-least corrupt, and the most pro-business.
 (Source: Wikipedia)

-Being one of the highly developed free-market economies, Singapore has the second-highest per-capita GDP in the world in terms of Purchasing Power Parity (PPP).
+Being one of the highly developed free-market economies, Singapore has the second-highest per-capita GDP in the world regarding Purchasing Power Parity (PPP).
 Source: (Source: Wikipedia)

 The country relies on the extended concept of intermediary trade to trans-shipment trade.
 It imports raw materials and export refined products.